peterallanwalker/SWP08-Probel/README.md

 ##### TODO
 - [ ] Test different char length labels.
-- [ ] Provide support for non-zero matrix, level and mulitplier values.
+- [ ] Provide support for non-zero matrix & level
-- [ ] Test extended commands and mulitpliers for high numbers of sources/destinations. (currently will only support source/dest IDs up to 255, need to set the mulitplier and pass source dest as mod!)
+- [ ] Test IDs multiplier support for IDs > 255 up to 1024
 - [ ] Support more messages types
 - [ ] Sort either the init or the \__str__ so I don't need to populate all values for all message types (think I default init values to None instead of False or other for a reason but can't remember why offhand